typelevel/sbt-typelevel/README.md

 ## Customization

 sbt-typelevel is made up of several independent plugins.
-If you don't like some of them, you can create your own top-level plugin by mixing and matching.
+If you don't like some of them, you can create your own super-plugin by mixing and matching.

 - `NoPublishPlugin`: Straightforward no-publish settings.
 No dependencies.
 - `TypelevelKernelPlugin`: Shared basic settings/utilities.
 No dependencies.